filippo-fonseca/rust-talk/README.md

 ## Setup

-Make sure you have [Rust](https://www.rust-lang.org/tools/install) and its respective package manager, Cargo installed on your local machine.
+Make sure you have [Rust](https://www.rust-lang.org/tools/install) and its respective package manager, Cargo, installed on your local machine.

 **1. Clone the repo**